Comparative Analysis of EMCEE, Gaussian Process, and Masked Autoregressive Flow in Constraining the Hubble Constant Using Cosmic Chronometers Dataset: data

 \section{data}

 The Hubble parameter, $H(z)$, describes the rate of expansion of the universe and is defined by the equation:

 One effective method for determining $H(z)$ is the differential age method, utilized in the cosmic chronometers approach.
 This method involves observing the ages of massive, passive galaxies to estimate the rate of change of redshift with time \citep{2002ApJ...573...37J, 2020ApJ...898...82M, 2023ApJS..265...48J}.
 The CC method is advantageous because it provides a model-independent way to determine the Hubble parameter, not relying on other cosmic probes.
 In this paper, we use the CC dataset, which offers independent $H(z)$ measurements.
-The compiled CC data used in our analysis is presented in Table \ref{tab:cc_data}.
+The CC $H(z)$ dataset used in this work is summarised in Table~\ref{tab:cc_data}, comprising $N=33$ measurements spanning $z \in [0.07,1.965]$.
+In the following, we represent the dataset as $\{z_i,\,H(z_i),\,\sigma_i\}$, with $H(z)$ in units of km\,s$^{-1}$\,Mpc$^{-1}$.
+In this work, we assume the CC measurements are independent and use only the published uncertainties $\sigma_i$.
+Potential correlated systematics in CC measurements are briefly discussed in Section~\ref{sec:discussions and conclusions}.
+In Subsection~\ref{subsec:CC constrains H0}, we describe how these $H(z)$ measurements are used to constrain $H_0$ with EMCEE, GP, and MAF.